oh54/EurostatGDP/README.md

 # EurostatGDP
-Automatically visualizing Eurostat data - https://eurostatgdp.herokuapp.com/
+Automatically visualizing Eurostat data - https://eurostatgdp.herokuapp.com/ (the load might be very slow due to using heroku free dynos)

 Currently, there is only one viewable chart - GDP per capita in PPS (Eurostat code: nama_10_pc)